 “An Incarnational Paradigm” for digital outreach recognizes the human need for people to connect in the real world as well as in the digital one.

 How can we collaborate with local churches and others to create digital tools that will foster people getting connected and into real communities (churches)?

 Note: “An Incarnational Paradigm” is the title of my presentation at the Indigitous conference in Hong Kong on April 11, 2014.

-I’m deeply grateful for the compelling graphic design created by Christina Cheng
+I’m deeply grateful for the graphic design by Christina Cheng

 The goal of the Indigitous conference in Hong Kong (April 10 – 12) is to, “Collaborate with other creatives to share, inspire, and create digital strategies to help reach your world.”
 I’ll be there to do a TED style presentation.
 The presentation I’ve prepared is, “An Incarnational Paradigm.”